-To ensure that withdrawal is a suitable option for you and that you are fully aware of the impact this may have on funding, housing and future study, it is strongly advised that you discuss your case with both your personal tutor or supervisor, and Advice & Guidance before making your final decision.
+To ensure that withdrawal is a suitable option for you and that you are fully aware of the impact this may have on funding, housing and future study, it is strongly advised that you discuss your case with both your personal tutor or supervisor, and Advice Services before making your final decision.
 We have lots of information and advice about Who to talk to in our article I'm not sure if I should leave my course or just take a break.

 Important to know: If you are studying on a Student Visa, please refer to our guidance on Visa implications and sure to consult with Visa & International Adviser before making your decision.

 In this article we address the considerations you need to think about before submitting a withdrawal request:

 What will happen with my fees and funding?

 You may still be liable for tuition fees and withdrawing can affect your access to funding should you wish to study again in the future.

 For further detail, please refer to our specific guidance on this area in Fees & funding when withdrawing.

 What will happen about my housing?

 If you are living in King’s accommodation, once you stop studying, you will need to find alternative housing as Halls are exclusively for students.
 Please speak with the King’s Residences about organising an early release from the contract.
 They will be able to advise further about moving out dates and how the early release impacts on the rental charges.

 If you live in private halls or at a private rented property, then you should check your contract for terms and conditions.
 It may be that you are unable to break the lease early, even though you are withdrawing from the course.
 Speak to Money & Housing Advice if you need further support with this.